EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Final Results

-The database, which was provided is limited by the fact that there are no immobile cells tracked.
+The provided database is limited by the fact that there are no immobile cells tracked.
 Therefore, we focus our attention on classifying progressive and non-progressive cells.
 In theory, the best approach would be to use only 2 classes: one for progressive and the other for non-progressive cells.
 We found that empirically, using 3 classes provides better results.
-In particular, given the flaws of the tracking algorithm and the short segments, we found that the intermediary class is very helpful.
+Given the flaws of the tracking algorithm and the short segments, we found that the intermediary class is very helpful.

 In practice, all cells in the test and train datasets, when we take the most common label over the different segments, get classified either in group 1 (corresponding to non-progressive) or in group 2 (corresponding to progressive).
 In practice, our algorithm learns independently of the labels, and hence is much more robust.
 The fact that we are able to classify the groups from just a few examples is very promising.
-While group 3 (intermediate segment) is never used to classify a cell.
+Group 3 (intermediate segment) is never used to classify a cell.

 Given that we interpret the groups this way, we achieve a 92.68% accuracy on the hand-labeled dataset.
 Below, we will review some of the mistakes and successes of our algorithm.
 We note that we did not use the hand-labelled data during the training of the models.